SecureGuardian/Projet2-Wilder/README.md

 ### Generate an SSL Certificate

 An SSL certificate (Secure Socket Layer) is a means of securing communications between a browser and a web server.
 It allows for the encryption of sensitive data transmitted between the two, such as the information...
-### My Role

-As the project manager, my responsibilities included:

-- Steering the project and ensuring that goals and timelines were met.
-- Securing Apache by implementing appropriate measures to protect against potential vulnerabilities.

-### Leslie's Role

-Leslie was responsible for:

-- Installing WordPress on the server.
-- Implementing security measures for WordPress to ensure protection against common threats.

-### David's Role

-David's responsibilities encompassed:

-- Securing Ubuntu, taking necessary precautions to make sure the operating system was safe and resistant to attacks.

-## Technology Stack

-- **WordPress**: Used for website content management.
-- **Apache**: Web server used in conjunction with WordPress.
-- **Ubuntu**: The operating system on which both WordPress and Apache were deployed.

-## O. WordPress Hardening

 ## I. Apache Web Server Hardening